Agency Traffic Manager: Key Roles and Responsibilities

 1. Setting up and monitoring schedules

 The biggest part of a traffic manager’s job is making sure that schedule planning is set up and flowing well.
-Before, Excel was a traffic manager’s main tool for this.
-Today, agency traffic managers will balance and move schedules and deadlines around from a higher level—but by using an agency management tool.
+Before, Excel was a traffic manager’s main tool to do this.
+Today, agency traffic managers will balance and move schedules and deadlines around from a higher level—but by using some kind of agency management software.

 In collaboration with project and account managers, traffic managers will know whether there’s more work coming in and whether there’s a need to push back deadlines, hire contractors, or plan potential hires.
 They’ll be making sure that work for creative or production teams is equally distributed.